Overview of Anorexia & Bulimia

 Many healthy children of normal weight are concerned about their weight and are afraid becoming too fat.
 An increasing number of girls who have not reached puberty are showing signs of anorexia.
 In one study, 45 percent of third through sixth graders said they wanted to be thinner, 40 percent of them had tried to lose weight, and 7 percent of them scored in the high risk range on an "eating attitude" test that detects or predicts eating disorders.

 Eating disorders usually begin before the age of 20.
-In a 10-year study conducted by the National Association of Anorexia Nervosa and Associated Disorders, 10% of participants reported that anorexia or bulimia started before they were 10 years old, 33 percent reported an onset between the ages of 11 and 15, and 43 percent reported an onset between the ages of 16 and 20.
+In a 10-year study conducted by the National Association of Anorexia Nervosa and Associated Disorders, 10 percent of participants reported that anorexia or bulimia started before they were 10 years old, 33 percent reported an onset between the ages of 11 and 15, and 43 percent reported an onset between the ages of 16 and 20.

 Parents, teachers, coaches, and health care practitioners should watch for signs and symptoms of anorexia nervosa and bulimia in young men and women.